Hanzo253/Video-Game-Rental-Central-Landing-Page/Website Content/content.md

 Subscription pauses and refunds: If the customer will not be able to use the benefits of our plans during a certain period, they are able to pause it for the time being.
 Furthermore, if they want to cancel the subscription and have not rented anything in that month, then they will be issued a full refund for it.

-24 hour Gameplay Sample Option: Get the chance to experience our 24 hour gameplay sample option that comes with our subscription plans where you can request to play a demo of the game before renting it.

 ### How VRGC works

 **Subscribe with our quick and easy membership process**

 Choose what type of membership you want to pay for monthly: Users can pick between our standard or premium membership

 Find the games or gaming consoles you want to rent: Depending on which type of membership the customers have chosen, they can rent only one game and one console with the standard type, and the premium type lets them rent two games and two consoles.
-We also have gaming accessories available for rent too.

 Enjoy your rentals and return them anytime to swap for new ones: After the rental order has been made, we will send the games and products as soon as we can in about 1-2 business days with free shipping.
 Customers can just ship our products to the return address that will be provided upon order completion.